 Remember that if you turn this feature on any photos you share with other people or on the internet will identify your location at the time the photo was taken.

 If you turn on Geotagging, NightCap will request permission to access your location.
-This information won’t be used for anything other than tagging photos.
+This information will only be used for tagging photos.
+It will never be used for anything else - we will never have access to it, or pass it to anyone else.

 HQ JPEG and TIFF